PARC/ai-ethics/Committee-Checklist.md

 - Who will have the power to decide on necessary changes to the algorithmic system during design stage, pre-launch, and post-launch?

-## Last question ##

-- Have any of your answers to the questions above changed?
-- Has the data you are using changed?

-If yes, seek new approval.

 ## Post deployment:##

 - Is there a plan to take action to ensure individuals and groups have access